-With the introduction of the lower solar power net feed in tariff in Queensland comes a whole range of new opportunities to maximise the return on your solar power system.
-Here at Gold Coast Solar Power Solutions we recommend you implement the following to see your investment in renewable solar power bring you the maximum returns possible.
+When you have a low solar power net feed in tariff like we do in QLD and NSW these days does it really make sense to install solar power?
+The answer depends on how you use your power.
+Here at Gold Coast Solar Power Solutions we recommend you implement the following to see your investment in solar power bring you the maximum returns possible.

 When a solar power system is installed in Queensland the system is connected to a net feed in tariff.
 What this means is that power your solar panels generate is first off consumed at your property with any solar power that is surplus to your requirements at any given time being sent back to the grid, this surplus power is your net feed in power.
 Some electricity retailers will pay you a rate of 6c to 10c per kWh for this power that is surplus to your requirements, but to put this in perspective an average residential property or small commercial business are charged a rate of 27c per kWh for power they purchase.

 Obviously 27c per kWh is a big difference to 6c to 10c per kWh therefore to maximise your return, it will work out in your favour to export as little of your solar power to the grid as possible; you are better off using the power on site when it’s generated.

 What you need to do is maximise the amount of power you use when your solar panels are generating power, so the renewable power you produce is going straight into powering your property, not just being sent back to the grid.
 To achieve this, use your power hungry appliances late in the morning to early afternoon, not during the evening or night when your solar power output is at it’s lowest.